MicrosoftDocs/minecraft-creator/creator/Documents/CommandsDamageIntroduction.md

 A glow squid will stop glowing and emit ink when damaged, but only if there was a damage source.

 This logic also applies to the glow squid and squids inking behavior.
-If the damage applied has no source, it will not “ink”.
+If the damage applied has no source, it will not "ink".

 ### Slow falling